Indian rupee: Pre-independence issues

+In 1861, the Government of India introduced its first paper money through the Paper Currency Act.
+The ₹10 note was introduced in 1864, ₹5 note in 1872, ₹10,000 note in 1899, ₹100 note in 1900, ₹50 note in 1905, ₹500 note in 1907 and ₹1,000 note in 1909.
+The first set of notes, known as the "Victoria Portrait" Series, were unifaced and featured two language panels on hand-moulded paper.
+This series' name is derived from the portrait of Queen Victoria which appeared in the upper-left corner of the notes.
+In 1917, ₹1 and ₹21/2 notes were introduced.

+In 1867, the Victoria Portrait series was withdrawn and replaced with the unifaced "Underprint Series" in response to forgery.
+Underprint Series notes featured 4 language panels in the "Green Series" (notes which featured a green underprint).
+The languages on the notes differed in relation to where the note was issued.
+The amount of language panels was increased to 8 in the "Red Series" (notes which featured a red underprint).
+The Underprint Series remained largely unchanged until the introduction of the "King's Portrait" Series in 1923.

+The King's Portrait Series were introduced in May of 1923 on a ten rupee note.

+The Reserve Bank of India began banknote production in 1938, issuing ₹2, ₹5, ₹10, ₹50, ₹100, ₹1,000 and ₹10,000 notes while the government continued issuing ₹1 note but demonetized the ₹500 and ₹2 1/2 notes.

 Convertibility

 Officially, the Indian rupee has a market-determined exchange rate.
 However, the Reserve Bank of India trades actively in the USD/INR currency market to impact effective exchange rates.
 Thus, the currency regime in place for the Indian rupee with respect to the US dollar is a de facto controlled exchange rate.
 This is sometimes called a "managed float".
-On 9 May 2022, Indian Rupee traded at ₹77.41 against the US dollar, hitting an all-time low.
+On 9 May 2022, the Indian rupee traded at ₹77.41 against the US dollar, hitting an all-time low.
 Other rates (such as the EUR/INR and INR/JPY) have the volatility typical of floating exchange rates, and often create persistent arbitrage opportunities against the RBI.
 Unlike China, successive administrations (through RBI, the central bank) have not followed a policy of pegging the INR to a specific foreign currency at a particular exchange rate.
 RBI intervention in currency markets is solely to ensure low volatility in exchange rates, and not to influence the rate (or direction) of the Indian rupee in relation to other currencies.

 Also affecting convertibility is a series of customs regulations restricting the import and export of rupees.
 Legally, only up to ₹25000 can be imported or exported in cash at a time, and the possession of ₹200 and higher notes in Nepal is prohibited.
 The conversion of currencies for and from rupees is also regulated.